git-davi/EyeOnArt/README.md

 Computer Vision project for painting detection from videos.
 The videos are captured in the art museum Galleria Estense, Modena.

+## What To Do
+- Train Yolo to detect the paintings, needed for roi detection part

 ## Usage
 ```shell
 $ python EyeOnArt.py material/test.mp4